BÖËNA ARTICLE

 “This is a monthly economic donation and an arrangement for logistics, food and human resources,” said Priscilla.
 “All this to promote experimental research into the genetic diversity of corals.”

 Tatiana said the boats and the divers have to go out about five or six times a month to tend their gardens.
-She said Böëna Wilderness Lodges has committed to pay for one of these monthly dives for the next year, paying for four coral gardeners, the boat, the dive equipment and the lunch.
+She said Böëna Lodges has committed to pay for one of these monthly dives for the next year, paying for four coral gardeners, the boat, the dive equipment and the lunch.
 She believes this will be an important contribution to the science of restoring coral reefs in Costa Rica.

 The “coral gardeners” get up early in the morning to catch their boat from Jiménez.
 They ride to the northern part of the Golfo Dulce, put on scuba equipment to jump in the water to tend their underwater coral gardens.